georchestra/geofence/georchestra.md

 --------------------

 ###Access to Geofence

-**GeoFence** is generally be reachable at http://mygeorchestra/geofence **GeoFence** is behind the security-proxy and only users with role ROLE_ADMINISTRATOR can access to the admin ui.
+Your **GeoFence** instance should be reachable at http://mygeorchestra/geofence/.

+As it stands behind the security-proxy, only users belonging to the ```ROLE_ADMINISTRATOR``` group may access the admin UI.

 ###Web Interface